 The four sections of the GED® test can be taken through the Testing and Assessment Services at Edmonds College one at a time, in any order, and whenever students are ready.
 The Testing and Assessment Services is located in Mountlake Terrace Hall 152, near the Triton Espresso stand.

 Is that a real GED®?

 The General Educational Development Testing Service (GEDTS) warns that real GED® credentials cannot be earned through correspondence courses or on the Internet.
 GEDTS has received complaints from students who paid high fees to take fake GED® tests and who had not earned the credential accepted by hiring personnel, college admissions officers, and military enlistment personnel.
-Authentic (or real) GED® tests can be taken only in person at official GED® testing centers.
+Authentic (or real) GED® tests can be taken only through the official GED website or in person at official GED® testing centers.

 How to Enroll

 1. Call or email to get onto the Enrollment List

 Call 425.640.1593, email email@example.com, or chat with us on our website to get on the GED enrollment list.
 Please leave your

 name, phone number, and email.
 Students on the enrollment list will be contacted shortly